-Most migraine (about 80%) is of this type.
+Most migraine in children is of this type.
 It is worth reviewing with parents the typical phases of an attack, so that changes in behaviour and mood can be put into context:

 - Headache lasting 30 minutes to 48 hours in children.
 This may be the only phase of which the patient is aware.
 In children the pain may be bilateral and is not always throbbing or pulsating in nature.